cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     cannot be detected, but there is a setting on the settings page that you can change to work around.

--   Safari, iOS: A browser bug can cause lag when loaders or modal dialogs are shown in older versions of iOS or Safari.
-This can be worked around with the setting "Reduce animation".

 -   Safari: Safari will delete all data stored by the app if the page is not opened for more than seven days.
 The only way to circumvent this is to install CloudpilotEmu from the